 - Container Deployments: Amazon ECS allows you to easily update your container to new versions.
 We can upload a new version of the application task definition, and the Amazon ECS scheduler automatically starts a new container using the updated image and stop the container from running previous versions.
 Blue/Green deployments with AWS Code Deploy helps to minimize downtimes during application updates.

-- Container Auto-Recovery: The Amazon ECS will automatically recover unhealthy container to ensure that you have the desired number of containers supporting your application.
+- Container Auto-Recovery: The Amazon ECS will automatically recover unhealthy containers to ensure that you have the desired number of containers supporting your application.

-- Capacity Providers: Capacity Providers allows to define flexible rules for how containerized workloads run on different types of computing capacity, and manage the scaling of the capacity.
+- Capacity Providers: Capacity Providers allow to define flexible rules for how containerized workloads run on different types of computing capacity, and manage the scaling of the capacity.
 Capacity providers work with both EC2 and Fargate.